RT-Thread/rt-thread/documentation/basic/basic.md

 The Program Size mentioned above contains the following sections:

-1) Code: code segment, section of code that store the program;
+1. **Code**: Code Segment, section of code that stores the program

-2) RO-data: read-only data segment, stores the constants defined in the program;
+2. **RO-data**: Read-Only data segment, stores the constants defined in the program

-3) RW-data: read and write data segment, stores global variables initialized to non-zero values;
+3. **RW-data**: Read and Write data segment, stores global variables initialized to non-zero values

-4) ZI-data: 0 data segment, stores uninitialized global variables and initialized-to-0 variables;
+4. **ZI-data**: 0 data segment, stores uninitialized global variables and initialized-to-0 variables

 After compiling the project, there will be a generated .map file that describes the size and address of each function.
 The last few lines of the file also illustrate the relationship between the above fields: